OfficeDev/Microsoft-Teams-Samples/samples/type-ahead-search-adaptive-cards/nodejs/Readme.md

 # Type ahead search control on Adaptive Cards

-This sample shows the feature of type ahead search (static and dynamic) control in Adaptive Cards.
+This sample shows the feature of type ahead search (static and dynamic) control on Adaptive Cards.

 `Static search`